From Eight Apple Management Clues, A Surprisingly Clear(-ish) 2-Year Window Into Apple's Wearables Business $AAPL

 • (1) Fortune 400 company (or better) based on combined wearables FY17 revenue;

-• (2) FQ1 2018 YOY revenue growth contribution was ~$1.5Bor higher;
+• (2) FQ1 2018 YOY revenue growth contribution was ~$1.5B or higher;

 • (3) Fortune 300 company (or so) based on wearable revenues from FQ3 2017 through FQ2 2018; and